 Flutter offers better performance:

-Choose React Native if you know JavaScript or want faster learning.
-Choose Flutter if you need better performance or prefer strongly-typed languages.
+Choose React Native for quick prototypes if you know JavaScript.
+Choose Flutter if you prefer Dart or need better performance in your prototypes.